Party Supplies and Ideas

 Greet your guests from the curb by decorating the outside of your house as much as possible.

 Remember, the first impression is the longest lasting and the field is wide open when it comes to possibilities for outside decorating!
-Go all out with a corex crypt silhouette, a cemetery fence, and tombstones!
+Go all out with a crypt silhouette, a cemetery fence, and tombstones!

-Turn your front yard into a ghoulish graveyard to entertain and frighten your guests
+Turn your front yard into a graveyard

 Cover all of your furniture with old white sheets to replicate abandoned furniture in a haunted house.

-Be sure to really spook your guests by hiding Plastic Spiders, Snakes, and Glow Skeletons in odd places where they would least expect them.
+Be sure to really spook your guests by hiding Plastic Spiders, Snakes, and Skeletons in odd places where they would least expect them.
 Place them in a soap dish in the bathroom or in a coat closet.

 Create simple flowing spooky ghosts with White Gossamer.
 Basic instructions: Cut six lengths of gossamer (the length will depend on the desired size of the ghost) place them in a star pattern on your work surface and create a small hole in the center of all pieces.
 Inflate a balloon and tie a piece of string or monofilament line to the knot.
 Take the opposite end of the string and thread it through the hole in the gossamer.
 Lift the ghost by the string and let the gossamer drape over the balloon.
 The balloon provides a solid form for the ghost.
 Cut the bottom of the gossamer lengths to create a ragged edge.
 Gossamer ghosts can be made in all shapes, sizes and personalities.
 Add eyes, hats, mustaches and necklaces as desired.
 Accessories can easily be attached with tape or glue.
 Hang ghosts from trees, ceilings, doorways, and entryways…any location that needs a little fright!
 To extend the "arms" of the ghosts, simply attach additional string or monofilament line to pieces of gossamer and tie them off at a separate spot.
 Gossamer ghosts are lightweight and can be secured with pushpins or tacks.
 If they are attached securely, the gossamer ghosts will hold up frightfully well, even on the stormiest fall night.
 Our gossamer has been tested, and won't lose shape in the rain.
 In a haunted house, add a few strategically placed fans in a strobe-lit room for a spine tingling effect.
 A guaranteed hit, and the possibilities are endless!